 - Describe, in a general sense, how EMDR works to help a person stabilize, reprocessing, and reintegrate after a traumatic experience(s).

 - Discuss the variations in how EMDR is used by clinicians in the modern era.

 - Distinguish what makes an intervention purely EMDR therapy versus an EMDR-related intervention.

 - Summarize the characteristics of candidates for EMDR therapy and related approaches.

-- Implement a basic "tapping in" strategy for client stabilization (an EMDR-informed intervention).
+- Describe how to implement a basic "tapping in" strategy for client stabilization (an EMDR-informed intervention).

-- Conduct a trauma history/assessment on a client using principles of the AIP model.
+- Discuss how to conduct a trauma history/assessment on a client using principles of the AIP model.

 - Decide whether or not further training in EMDR or an EMDR-related intervention is a good fit for one's own clinical repertoire.

 Jamie Marich, PhD, LPCC-S, LICDC-CS, RMT, travels internationally speaking on topics related to EMDR, trauma, addiction, and mindfulness while maintaining a private practice in her home base of Warren, Ohio.
 She is the developer of the Dancing Mindfulness practice.
 Dr. Marich is the author of EMDR Made Simple: 4 Approaches for Using EMDR with Every Client, Trauma and the Twelve Steps: A Complete Guide for Recovery Enhancement, and Trauma Made Simple: Competencies in Assessment, Treatment, and Working with Survivors.
 Her new book, Dancing Mindfulness: A Creative Path to Healing and Transformation, was released in 2015.

 Contributing faculty, Jamie Marich, PhD, LPCC-S, LICDC-CS, RMT, has disclosed no relevant financial relationship with any product manufacturer or service provider mentioned.